Kyla Cox Deckard

 FOR IMMEDIATE RELEASE

-Held by the IU Health Professions and Prelaw Center, Law Day is sponsored by the Midwest Association of Pre-Law Advisors and is part of its 2015 Caravan series.
-This is the 11th year the event has held the record for the largest university law fair in the U.S.
+Hosted by the IU Health Professions and Prelaw Center, Law Day is sponsored by the Midwest Association of Pre-Law Advisors and is part of its 2016 Caravan series.
+This IU Bloomington event has held the record for the largest university law fair for 12 years.

-“IU Bloomington has an outstanding reputation as a prelaw institution,” said Mac Francis, prelaw advisor and director of the Health Professions and Prelaw Center.
-“Law schools look forward to speaking with prelaw students directly, and students have an incredible opportunity to gain an edge on the law school application process.”
+"IU Bloomington has a proud tradition as an excellent prelaw and law institution," said Mac Francis, prelaw advisor and director of the Health Professions and Prelaw Center.
+"Law Day is a remarkable opportunity for prospective law students and law schools alike.
+Students can ask questions and gain an edge on the application process by meeting with law school representatives directly and attending sessions designed to help them succeed."

-The Health Professions and Prelaw Center estimates that 4,000 students from more than 53 majors at IU Bloomington are interested in attending law school.
-The event will be informative for students at every stage of the application process, from considering a law degree to actively applying for programs.
+The Health Professions and Prelaw Center estimates that approximately 4,000 students from more than 53 majors at IU Bloomington are interested in attending law school.
+The event will be informative for students at every stage of the application process, from those considering a law degree to those currently applying for admission to programs.